pratyushjain99/Project4-pratyusj/README.md

 - **Task 1 Due: Sunday November 6, 11:59pm**
 - **Task 2 Due: Friday November 18, 11:59pm**

+Assigned by Joe Mertz
+Please direct questions to Piazza, to a TA, or to Joe.

+## Working in Pairs option
+For this project, you can work in teams of two; if you prefer, you can work alone.
+If you work as a pair, you can fully collaborate and turn in only one solution for Task 1 and 2.
+You cannot discuss your project with others beyond your teammate.
+If working as a team, you should only turn in the project to Canvas once under the ID of the teammate whose Andrew ID comes first sorted alphabetically.
+You should not turn it in twice.

+The team can use grace days for Task 2 (only).
+Both students will be charged a grace day for each late day.
+If both students have not used all their grace days, then neither will be penalized if they turn in the assignment late.
+However, if a student has already used the allowance, they will be penalized 10% per day late, beyond their available grace days.

+If you decide to work as a pair, you must do so for Task 1 and Task 2.
+There will be a short peer-review on Canvas that each team member must complete.

 ## Project Topics: Mobile to Cloud application

 This project has 2 tasks:
-- Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to use in your project.
+- Task 1 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to use in your project.
-- Task 1 will build on _Lab 3 - Creating Containers and Deploying to the Cloud_ and _Lab 8 - Android Lab_.
+- Task 2 will build on _Lab 3 - Creating Containers and Deploying to the Cloud_ and _Lab 8 - Android Lab_.
 You will design and build a distributed application consisting of a mobile application, a web service that communicates with a RESTful web service in the cloud, and a dashboard that displays logging and simple analytics about your application.

 ## Task 1: Demonstrate Project Feasibility

 The goal of this task is to develop an idea for your application, and demonstrate the feasibility of using a 3rd party API and a database-as-a-service.

 Start by researching and choosing a 3rd party API to use in Task 2.
-Be sure to read Task 1 carefully to see how you will use the API, and to understand what APIs cannot be used.
+Be sure to read Task 2 carefully to see how you will use the API, and to understand what APIs cannot be used.

 To complete Task 1, you should satisfy the following requirements: